Tell us about yourself

 My first encounter with the Apollo was growing up watching Showtime at the Apollo…it was a family event seeing the Sandman rip artists off the stage.
 Decades later, through Nkrumah Pierre, the Apollo Young Patrons former Co-Chair, I was able to get involved with the Apollo Young Patrons.
-That’s where it sunk in to support this pillar of the community.
-We need to do more to grow support for the Apollo.

 Why does the Apollo matter to you and why now?

 The Apollo matters because of the historical cultural moments.
 Our favorite artists and legends have graced the stage and it’s important that the legacy lives on for the generations to come.
 It’s important for Apollo Young Patrons to help pass on the legacy.

 With the changing landscape of Harlem, it’s essential for the Apollo to dig deep into the soil of Harlem and stay vibrant and fresh while continuing to be a pillar of the community.

 Why do you give to the Apollo and how do you feel when you give a gift?

 It feels good.
 I feel like I should be doing more with time, energy, spreading the word, and monetary contributions.
 I am always thinking of ways of how I can do more.